PROFESSOR JAMES WILLIAM LENMAN B.A., M. Phil., Ph.D.

 External Examiner for Undergraduate Philosophy, Lancaster University, 2011-2013.

-External Examiner for Undergraduate Philosophy, University of St Andrwes, 2015- present.
+External Examiner for Undergraduate Philosophy, University of St Andrwes, 2015- 2017.

 MISCELLANEOUS